jgonzalezd/jgonzalezd.github.io/_posts/2025-06-26-my-claude-github-workflow.md

 This is non-negotiable.
 If you're going to let an AI write and commit code, you need a safety net woven from steel.

 1.  **Robust Test Suite:** I'm a big Rails fan for projects needing user management, and its integrated testing framework is a lifesaver.
 Getting the test suite up and running *before* any significant feature development was priority zero.
 TDD, which I used to grumble about, is a godsend for AI.
-The ROBOTS *love* TDD.
+The AGENTS *love* TDD.
 Have them write the test, then the code to make it pass.
 It’s a fantastic way to keep them on track and counter scope drift.
 2.  **Puppeteer for UI:** For UI changes, having Claude Code use Puppeteer to click around in a browser and verify things is just *chef's kiss*.
 Watching it test its own visual work is both satisfying and incredibly useful for catching things simple unit tests might miss.
 3.  **Continuous Integration (CI):** Every commit Claude makes triggers GitHub Actions.
 This runs the full test suite and a linter (Ruff is my current favorite).
 If the checks don't pass, the PR is blocked.
 No exceptions.
 4.  **Pre-Commit Hooks are Your Best Friend:** This is a real game-changer.
-The ROBOTS *really* want to commit.
+The AGENTS *really* want to commit.
 By setting up pre-commit hooks (the `pre-commit` Python package is excellent for this), I can enforce linting, formatting, and even light test runs *before* the commit even happens locally.

     ```yaml
     # .pre-commit-config.yaml example